hyphanet/plugin-WebOfTrust/README.md

 For an in-depth explanation of how WoT works see the [whitepaper / core developer's manual](developer-documentation/core-developers-manual/OadSFfF-version1.2-non-print-edition.pdf).

+## Status

+As of 2022 WoT is actively maintained by [xor-freenet](https://github.com/xor-freenet).
+Development news are posted about every 1-3 weeks on the [FMS](https://github.com/freenet/wiki/wiki/FMS) board `freenet` in threads called `Web of Trust development news YYYY-MM`.

 ## Contributing

 While the repository for the officially shipped WoT binary is hosted on